guilhermesimoes/guilhermesimoes.github.io/_drafts/shaders-case-study-pokemon-battles.md

 <div>{%- include canvas-playground.html -%}</div>

-The concept for this one was simple.
-Make the cutoff value travel along a quarter circle.
+The concept for this transition was simple.
+Make the `cutoff` travel along a quarter circle.
 If the angle between a point and one of its quadrants' axis is smaller than this cutoff, paint it black.

 It got complex _fast_.
 How do I calculate the perimeter of a circle?
 Right, 2πr.
 Oh, but there's no π constant in WebGL, I need to define it.
 How do I compute the angle between a point (x, y) and the positive x axis? [`atan`].
 Oh, but I need it to be an angle between 0 and 2π. [`atan2`].
 Oh, but there's no `atan2` in WebGL, I need to write it.
 And on and on.